Top 10 Chinese Vocabulary Words for the Ghost Month

 It is during this time that spirits are highly believed to roam around the living, looking for and visiting their families.
 But for spirits who no longer have families to go to, they search for victims on whom they can feast.

 To learn more about the Chinese culture and the traditions held during the ghost month, here are ten Chinese vocabulary words associated with the period.
 Each vocabulary word is followed by a sample sentence, its pinyin, the English translation and a short description about how the word relates to the ghost month.
+If you need some more context, you can find it over on FluentU, where you can hear Chinese used naturally through Chinese videos.

 Top 10 Chinese Vocabulary Words for the Ghost Month